env0-labs/env0.adventure/README.md

 **What it looks like**
 - Multi-room / multi-context physical gameplay.
-- Godot reliably renders larger authored content sets.
+- Stable rendering under real content volume.
-- Minimal content validation (fail fast, fail loud).
+- Minimal validation and developer shortcuts.
-- Basic dev shortcuts (restart, jump to node, dump state).

 **Done when**
-- Content authoring speed exceeds front-end breakage.
+- Authoring content is faster than breaking the front end.

 ---

 ### v0.4 — Feedback & Presentation Rules

 **What it looks like**
-- Consistent visual and pacing reactions to `LineType` and `Beat`.
+- Consistent visual response to emphasis and pacing.
-- Skip / fast-forward behaviour.
+- Skip / fast-forward behavior.
-- Text speed scaling.
+- Player-adjustable text speed.
-- Optional UI responses to state changes.
+- Optional UI reactions to state changes.

 **Done when**
-- Pacing and emphasis land without manual babysitting.
+- Pacing and emphasis work without manual tuning.

 ---